trevorwelch/rh-profit-and-loss/README.md

 # RH Profit and Loss

-A python script to get a quick look at your profit and loss from trading options and individual equities on Robinhood, sum dividend payouts, and generate your trading history.
+A Python script to get a quick look at your profit and loss from trading options and individual equities on Robinhood, sum dividend payouts, and generate your trading history.

 ## Features